-The Colorado River Commission was instrumental in the development of an "Implementation Agreement" and a "Ten-Year Plan" procedure resulting in a partnership between federal agencies and Hoover contractors to establish annual reviews of operational plans and budgets for the project.
-CRC participated actively in the negotiation of an agreement with federal agencies to advance fund the operation, maintenance and replacement costs of the Parker-Davis Project generation facilities.
-This arrangement formally established a funding board through which CRC and the other project customers annually review and approve project operational plans, budgets and funding.
+In the 1980's, the CRCNV was instrumental in the development of an "Implementation Agreement" and a "Ten-Year Plan" procedure for Hoover Dam resulting in a partnership between federal agencies and Hoover contractors to establish annual reviews of operational plans and budgets for the project.
+CRCNV participated actively in the negotiation of an agreement with federal agencies to advance fund the operation, maintenance and replacement costs of the Parker-Davis Project generation facilities.
+This arrangement formally established a funding board through which CRCNV and the other project customers annually review and approve project operational plans, budgets and funding.

 More recently, the CRCNV negotiated new 50-year contracts for long-term hydropower from Hoover Dam that became effective for power delivery beginning October 1, 2017 through September 30, 2067.
 Additionally, the CRCNV is in the process of negotiating a new 40-year contract for long-term hydropower from the Salt Lake City Area Integrated Projects, and anticipates beginning Parker-Davis Project contract negotiations within the next few years.
 The current Salt Lake City Area Integrated Projects contract expires in 2024, and the Parker-Davis Project contract expires in 2028.
 The CRCNV is committed to ensuring continued long-term delivery of these vital, reliable, clean and inexpensive sources of energy to southern Nevada.